roby2014/css_get-interface-list/README.md

 **Just a quick example on how to get interface list from game modules with <a href="https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/public/tier1/interface.h#L72">s_pInterfaceRegs</a> (<a href="https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/tier1/interface.cpp#L68">CreateInterfaceInternal</a>), in CS:S. :alien:**

-_Well you could sigscan for every interface pointer OR use exported "CreateInterface", but this way is easier/cleaner imo. (and gets u everything u need basically)_
+_Well you could sigscan for every interface pointer OR use exported "CreateInterface" (which is the easy way), but this way is easier/cleaner imo. (and gets everything you need basically)_

 > Signatures btw: